-Recent cross-border M&As have been concentrated in industries that are losing comparative advantages; are faced with over-capacity or low demand (e.g. automobiles and defence); high R&D expenditures (e.g. pharmaceuticals); changes in modes of competition as a result of new technological orientation (e.g. oil and chemicals); or, yet, that have gone through liberalization and deregulation (e.g. financial services and telecommunications).
+Recent cross-border M&As have been concentrated in industries that are losing comparative advantages; are faced with over-capacity or low demand (e.g. automobiles and defence), particularly high R&D expenditures (e.g. pharmaceuticals) or changes in modes of competition as a resust of new technological orientation (e.g. oil and chemicals); or, yet, that have gone through liberalization and deregulation (e.g. financial services and telecommunication industries).

 The industry that recorded the largest cross-border M&As by value in 1998 was the oil industry (accounting for 14 per cent of the total), followed by the automobile industry and the banking and telecommunication industry (annex table B.9).
 The non-petroleum mining and refining industries also experienced a record year (box III.3).
-Cross-border M&As in the automobile industry showed the most dynamic growth in 1998, and more big deals seem to be in the pipeline (UNCTAD, 1998a).23 Large M&As in the banking and financial services industry over time - more than in any other industry - point to an ongoing and long restructuring process that is still provoking further deals in this industry.
+Cross-border M&As in the automobile industry showed the most dynamic growth in 1998, and more big deals seem to be in the pipeline (UNCTAD, 1998).
+Large M&As in the banking and financial services industry over time - more than in any other industry - point to an ongoing and long restructuring process that is still provoking further deals in this industry.
 Liberalization and privatization of telecommunications assets in many countries have also begun to attract large deals.
 The significant increase in cross-border M&As in the latter industry in developing countries in 1998 was due mainly to the privatization of the Brazilian telecommunications industry.
-The chemical industry (including pharmaceuticals) is also an industry with a rising incidence of M&As.
+The chemical industry (including pharmaceuticals) is another industry with a rising incidence of M&As.

-The production and distribution of electricity, as well as other utilities, are another industry group poised to involve an increasing number of cross-border M&As, reflecting the liberalization and deregulation of the industries involved: in the United Kingdom and the United States, dramatic increases in the value of M&A deals (annex table B.9) and in the number of mega deals (annex table A.III.1) have already occurred.
+The production and distribution of electricity, as well as other utilities, are another industry group poised to involve an increasing number of cross-border M&As, reflecting the liberalization and deregulation of the industries involved.
+In the United Kingdom and the United States, the dramatic increases in the value of M&A deals (annex table B.9) and in the number of mega deals (annex table A.III.1) have already occurred.
 As other countries liberalize these industries, more M&As are likely to occur.
 Another notable area in which M&As are likely to proliferate in the near future involves firms in high and rapidly-changing technologies such as software (classified in business services in annex table B.9).
 As typified by the case of Microsoft, these types of firms have normally taken an organic pattern of growth, relying on in-house R&D and technology building.
-However, as technology changes make possible the interfaces between hitherto separate industries, M&As are likely to be used by firms in order to become technology giants (chapter III.C).24 Microsoft has begun to use M&As as a corporate strategy, investing \$500 million in NTL (United Kingdom) and \$300 million in United Pan-European Communications (Netherlands) in 1999.25
+However, as technology changes make possible the interfaces between hitherto separate industries, M&As are likely to be used by firms in order to become technology